freeCodeCamp/guide/src/pages/visual-design/color-theory/index.md

 The combination of Primary colors Cyan, Magenta, Yellow, and Key (CMYK) is common.
 "Key" represents black.
 Key is a traditional term for the most significant impression of a combination of imprints.

+### Color Psychology

+Color Psychology is a study of how color influences human mood and behavior.
+The colors chosen for the design can influence how successful a product is.

 ### Web colors

 Web standards including HTML, CSS, and graphics file formats: jpeg, PNG, GIF, and SVG use primary colors of red, green, and blue.